 Data reduction was performed in LADR (Norris and Danyushevsky, 2018).
-Background-subtracted isotopic ratios were normalised to NIST 610 glass using the Nebel et al. (2009) isotope dilution multi-collector inductively coupled plasma mass spectrometry (ID-MC-ICP-MS) isotopic compositions of $^{176}Lu/^{177}Hf = 0.1379 \pm 0.005$ and $^{176}Hf/^{177}Hf = 0.282111 \pm 0.000009$ .
-Analyses of NIST 610 were conducted before and after every 40 unknown analyses and were also used to normalise isotopic
+Background-subtracted isotopic ratios were normalised to NIST 610 glass using the Nebel et al. (2009) isotope dilution multi-collector inductively coupled plasma mass spectrometry (ID-MC-ICP-MS) isotopic compositions of Lu/Hf = 0.1379 ± 0.005 and Hf/Hf = 0.282111 ± 0.000009.
+Analyses of NIST 610 were conducted before and after every 40 unknown analyses and were also used to normalise isotopic ratios and correct for instrument drift.

-- 75 ratios and correct for instrument drift.
-No downhole fractionation corrections were applied, as there was no observable downhole fractionation.
-This is consistent with the results of Simpson et al. (2021), where no downhole fractionation was observed in garnet, apatite, or xenotime, using laser beam diameters between 43 μm and 120 μm.
 A subsequent matrix fractionation correction was applied to the calculated Lu/Hf ratios (cf. Simpson et al., 2021, 2023).
-Although matrix-matched reference materials are desirable, it has been demonstrated that when using the same method and instrumentation as - that outlined in Simpson et al. (2021), correction factors for materials with similar ablation characteristics analysed with the same laser beam conditions are indistinguishable (e.g., Glorie et al., 2023, 2024a).
+Although matrix-matched reference materials are desirable, it has been demonstrated that correction factors for materials with similar ablation characteristics analysed with the same laser beam conditions are indistinguishable (e.g., Glorie et al., 2023, 2024a).
 Here, the Bamble-1 and OD-306 apatite reference materials were employed to perform matrix fractionation corrections for sessions 1 and 2, respectively.
-Bamble-1 ( $1102 \pm 5$ Ma; Simpson et al., 2024) yielded an uncorrected inverse Lu-Hf isochron age of $1150 \pm 8$ Ma (n = 20, MSWD = 2.0, p = 0.00) and OD-306 ( $1597 \pm 7$ Ma; Thompson et al., 2016) yielded an uncorrected inverse Lu-Hf isochron age of 1671 - $\pm 15$ Ma (n = 25, MSWD = 0.94, p = 0.55).
-This resulted in correction factors of 4.40 $\pm 0.04$ % and 4.71 $\pm 0.05$ % for sessions 1 and 2, respectively.
+Bamble-1 (1102 ± 5 Ma; Simpson et al., 2024) yielded an uncorrected inverse Lu-Hf isochron age of 1150 ± 8 Ma (n = 20, MSWD = 2.0, p = 0.00) and OD-306 (1597 ± 7 Ma; Thompson et al., 2016) yielded an uncorrected inverse Lu-Hf isochron age of 1671 ± 15 Ma (n = 25, MSWD = 0.94, p = 0.55).
+This resulted in correction factors of 4.40 ± 0.9 % and 4.71 ± 1.1 % for sessions 1 and 2, respectively.
 Monazite reference materials TS-Mnz (Budzyń et al., 2021) and RW-1 (Ling et al., 2017) were analysed in both sessions to appraise the accuracy of these corrections (discussed below).
-Additionally, in-house apatite secondary reference material HR-1 (long-term Lu-Hf age of 344 $\pm 2$ Ma; Glorie et al., 2024a) was analysed across both sessions and yielded corrected isochron ages of 348 $\pm 4$ Ma (n = 15, MSWD = 1.30, p = 0.17) and 342 $\pm 3$ Ma (n = 26, MSWD = 0.96, p = - 90 0.52) for sessions 1 and 2, respectively.
-Trace element data were calibrated using NIST 610, with Ce used as the internal standardisation element for calibration.
-Ce concentrations were set to 21.39 wt% for RW-1, 21.42 wt% for TS-Mnz, and 20 wt% for all other samples.
-Trace element concentrations were quantified by normalising wt% oxides to 100% totals.
+Trace element data were calibrated using NIST 610.
+The internal standard element used was Ce and trace elements quantified by normalising wt% oxides to 100% totals.

 Inverse Lu-Hf isochron and weighted mean ages were calculated using IsoplotR (Vermeesch, 2018), using a Lu decay constant of 0.00001867 $\pm$ 0.00000008 Myr-1 (Söderlund et al., 2004).
 Given the narrow range of initial terrestrial Hf/Hf ratios, anchored regressions were used to calculate inverse isochrons (following the approach of Glorie et al., 2024a, b).
-All inverse isochron plots presented in this study were anchored to an initial Hf/Hf value of 3.55 $\pm$ 0.05, covering the range of plausible terrestrial possibilities (Spencer et al., 2020).
-This avoids issues which may be encountered when calculating regressions on samples with low Hf/Hf variability, as samples with little spread along the isochron can lead to spurious
+The initial Hf/Hf anchor used in this study was $3.55 \pm 0.05$ , covering the range of plausible terrestrial possibilities (Spencer et al., 2020).
+This avoids issues which may be encountered when calculating regressions on samples with low Hf/Hf variability.

-- 100 upper intercepts yielding geologically implausible initial Hf values (e.g., Vermeesch, 2024).
 The algorithm employed for performing anchored regressions is detailed in Vermeesch et al. (2024).
 Both analytical and propagated uncertainties are presented following the format: $t \pm x$ [y] Ma, where t = the calculated Lu-Hf date, x = the analytical 2SE uncertainty, and y = the propagated uncertainty.
-Error propagation involved the quadratic addition of uncertainties on the measured sample date, measured mineral reference material date, the known reference material age, the Lu decay constant, and the uncertainty - 105 associated with matrix fractionation correction.
-Uncertainties are reported at the 2SE level unless the quoted p value is < 0.05, then the quoted uncertainty accounts for overdispersion following the method outlined in Vermeesch (2018).
+Error propagation involved the quadratic addition of uncertainties on the measured sample date, measured mineral reference material date, the known reference material age, and the Lu decay constant.
+Internal uncertainties are reported at the 2SE level unless the quoted p value is < 0.05, then the quoted uncertainty accounts for overdispersion following the method outlined in Vermeesch (2018).